 When is a problem an addiction?

-By Addictions Therapy Nottingham.
+By Addictions Therapy Nottingham

-Before I start my little article here, I want to say that I respect that more than one understanding of addiction and recovery exists; I hold a pluralistic perspective when it comes to the subject.
+Before I start my little article here, I want to say that I respect that more than one understanding of addiction and recovery exists.
+I hold a pluralistic perspective when it comes to the subject.

 My experience also, sadly, includes working with, treating and sharing with people who never moved to a solid recovery.
 Some are sadly no longer with us as a result of addiction.

-My motivation for writing this article is to seek to answer a question that I people frequently ask.
-Not maybe using these exact words, it can be something like a client asking (or someone seeking support for another) ‘I think I may have an addiction to (Drugs Drink/Internet/Porn/Shopping/Food/Gambling … chose one … or several), but I’m not sure.
-How would do I know?’
-Unfortunately there is often no short answer.
+My motivation for writing this article is to seek to answer a question that people frequently ask.
+It can be something like a client asking (or someone seeking support for someone else), maybe not using these exact words, but something like…

 Depending upon where you look for your answer you may arrive at different conclusions.
 If you Google ‘What is addiction?‘ you will end up with many diverse definitions and understandings.
-Depending upon how authentic and connected your level of awareness of your problem or addiction is (which if it is addiction, it’s both!) or level of denial, you might find one that fits with your current perception.
+Depending upon how authentic and connected your level of awareness of your problem or addiction is (if it is addiction, it’s both!) or level of denial, you might find one that fits with your current perception.

 So how do you know if your problem is “just a problem” or an addiction?
-I guess a simple and extremely reductionist answer is: try stopping (and here’s the crucial bit) and STAY STOPPED.
+I guess a simple, and extremely reductionist, answer is – try stopping (and here’s the crucial bit) and STAY STOPPED.

 I refer to my previous mention of denial.
-Here we see it in the form of “I can control this; it doesn’t control me I choose to live this life”, another path to the road of loss and away from recovery.
+Here we see it in the form of “I can control this; it doesn’t control me, I choose to live this life” – another path to the road of loss and away from recovery.

 My unsophisticated, yet caring answer is … you probably won’t know.
-Get help to investigate and find out, you can get this help, in the form of another human being because, left alone with an online test or website, if you are addicted your denial will often run riot.
-So if you really want to know seek help from people with good recovery (for example Alcoholics Anonymous or other 12 Step fellowship) or a professional, your GP is a good place to start.
+Get help to investigate and find out.
+Get this help in the form of another human being because, left alone with an online test or website, if you are addicted your denial will often run riot.
+So if you really want to know, seek help from people with good recovery (for example Alcoholics Anonymous or other 12-Step fellowship or peer support group) or a professional.
+Your GP is also a good place to start.
 Addiction really takes hold in isolation, so that act of reaching out to another is, in itself, a step towards recovery.

-At the end of the day, if you’re asking yourself the question, maybe you and the people that love you deserve an informed answer.
+At the end of the day, if you are asking yourself the question, maybe you and the people that love you deserve an informed answer.
 I truly hope you find your answer and act on it.
 Recovery happens, and when it does it is truly a reconnection with self and others.

-Andrew Harvey, addictions therapist.
-Addictions therapy Nottingham
+Andrew Harvey, addictions therapist, Addictions therapy Nottingham

-Andrew is an addictions therapist working both in Face to Face private practice and providing online therapy.
+Andrew is an addictions therapist working both in face-to-face private practice and providing online therapy.